hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/assignments/wk5/index.md

 ## Grading

 This assignment won't be auto-graded, is optional, and is worth 2 bonus points.

+You'll need to create your own cargo project, from scratch!

 If you do it, fill out [this](https://docs.google.com/forms/d/e/1FAIpQLSegU6Zb4mNUSpbhRE7fiFMojluoN9etYIZQrEgqi_WXv-1wrA/viewform) form.